 Mrs. Karen Hamilton also spent a few months at Washington last year.
 Before that she taught at Clay Middle School for nine years.
 She teaches English and took over the job of newspaper advisor.
-Mrs. Hamilton said that her main hobby is her nine month old baby, but she also enjoys reading, traveling and handcrafts.
+Mrs. Hamilton said that her main hobby is her nine month reading, traveling and handcrafts.